camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-modification.md

 * Migrating process instances from one version of a process definition to another
 * Testing: Activities can be skipped or repeated for isolated testing of individual process segments

-To perform such an operation, the process engine offers the *process instance modification API* that is entered via `RuntimeService.createProcessInstanceModification(...)`.
+To perform such an operation, the process engine offers the *process instance modification API* that is entered via `RuntimeService.createProcessInstanceModification(...)` or
+`RuntimeService.createModification(...)`.
 This API allows to specify multiple *modification instructions* in one call by using a fluent builder.
 In particular, it is possible to:

 * start execution before an activity
 * start execution on a sequence flow leaving an activity